msteffan/fundamentals/01_chapter/02_lesson.md

 * An absolute path starts from the root.
 It's analogous to identifying a location on earth by latitude and longitude.
 The point on earth represented by (0, 0) is somewhere out in the middle of the Atlantic ocean.
 No one really cares about it, but it never changes.
 It is "the root" from which we describe all the rest of the locations on earth.
 If someone gave you the coordinates for a street in Paris, you could theoretically start at (0, 0) and make your way north and east until you get there. **In this case you are defining where you're going from the root (a standard reference point), so you're using an absolute path.**

-* On the other hand, if you were standing on a street corner in Anchorage, Alaska you wouldn't need the full address.
+* On the other hand, if you were standing on a street corner in Anchorage, Alaska and wanted to head to the library, you wouldn't need the latitude and longitude.
 You could just jump in a taxi and say "Please head back two blocks, cut over to 3rd, and then turn right on Main Street." **In this case, you're defining where you're going based on your current location, so you're using a relative path.**

 >**Caution** It's important to know where you're working from so that you know whether to communicate with your computer using absolute or relative paths.